ohbm/osr2020/register.md

 ---
 layout: page
-title: Register
+title: Register for the OSR!
 ---

-We invite you to register for the OSR!

 **Registration here (via Eventbrite) is not necessary if you have already registered for the main OHBM meeting.**